Floating man: Dualist perspective

 The Floating Man argument is a dualist argument, supporting the idea that the mental realm is separate from the physical world (such as the physical body).
 In the argument of the floating man, Ibn Sina affirms the existence of a mental self, even without any physical perception.
 Many dualist philosophers have used this thought experiment to confirm the essence of the soul and other arguments of dualist origin.

 Descartes' famous phrase "Cogito ergo sum" ("I think, therefore I am") bears resemblance to the Floating Man argument, and some even believe Descartes to be inspired by Ibn Sina in that both argue for knowledge by presence.
 Whether these similarities are deep or trivial is a matter of scholarly disagreement.

 Criticism

 Adamson claims that even if the man floating in air were aware of himself, the argument fails to prove that the soul (the seat of that awareness) is something separate from the body: one could argue that self-awareness is seated in the brain.
 In being self-aware, the floating man is aware only through a property of his nervous system, whether or not he is aware of his nervous system.

-This argument is not supported by the concept of substance in metaphysics.
+Ibn Sina's argument is not supported by the concept of substance in metaphysics.
 This experiential field shows that the self is not consequently a substance and thereby there is no subjectivity.